 The way we create this space and time in our lives may vary on where we are along our Jewish journey, what our work-life balance presently looks like and how we look to carve out time in our busy schedules to reflect, recharge and renew.
 Whether it's thinking about how you can/want to observe and celebrate Shabbat or you're looking for something new for your Shabbat service or dinner table, there are some great websites out there in the interwebs to help you along your journey...

 How do you prepare for Shabbat?
 From baking challot to engaging in community service or acts of tzedakah to meditating, we all have our rituals.
 Think about how you schedule time BEFORE Shabbat to prepare for your experience.
 It might sound funny, but think of Shabbat through the lens of sports.
 Just like athletes, there are certain things that we must make time for pre-game and post-game.
 Those actions/rituals are sometimes just as important as what their responsibilities are during the game.
 The same is true about Shabbat.
 Our (emotional, spiritual and physical) preparation has an impact on how we are experience Shabbat.

 Looking to add media content to your Shabbat experience?
 Thinking about different ways to include personal connection and/or thematic threads in your t'filot?
 Interested in creating your own prayer sheet/packet or siddur?
 These are a few of the many user-friendly websites that will connect you with templates, apps, videos, text source sheets and much, much more!

 Music can play a large role in the way we create space and time, as well as connect to liturgy and ritual.
 Both ancient and modern texts, blessings and prayers create a soundtrack that connects tradition with modern practice.

-While many songs are available for purchase on iTunes or streaming on Pandora or Spotify, here are a few links to Jewish music online storefronts and streaming services.
+While many songs are available for purchase or streaming, here are a few links to Jewish music online storefronts and streaming services.

 Children AND Families